satindersharma/c/advance/README.md

 ### pointer arthemics

-below assum that the pointer address is 100(actully it is hexa decimal, but for sipllicity we are takeing decimal), so when we do ptr++ it will become 104, because on most of the machine int take 4 bytes so the first element in the array takes from 100 - 103 (4 byte space) so on ptr++ it gona increate like sizeof(data)  size of data type
+below assume that the pointer address is 100(actually it is hexa decimal, but for simpllicity we are taking decimal), so when we do ptr++ it will become 104, because on most of the machine int take 4 bytes so the first element in the array takes from 100 - 103 (4 byte space) so on ptr++ it gonna increase like sizeof(data)  size of data type
 ```cpp
 int main(){
 int numbers[] = {10, 20, 30}